 Configuring Linux Network

-Now most of you people using Linux, you may already know a few works around for maintaining your network.
-For people using Windows 2008 or 2012 Servers, configuring Linux Network environment will be a big deal.
-But, we people, the one who have been Linux administrators for quite long, know that Configuring Linux network is far easier than Windows and is just a piece of cake as compared to Windows, provided that you know almost all the required syntaxes.
+Now, most of you people using Linux, you may already know a few works around for maintaining your network.
+For people using Windows 2008 or 2012 Servers, configuring a Linux Network environment will be a big deal.
+But, we people, the ones who have been Linux administrators for quite a long, know that Configuring a Linux network is far easier than Windows and is just a piece of cake as compared to Windows, provided that you know almost all the required syntaxes.

 Now, this topic has been debated for years.
 Besides, the rivalry between Linux and Windows is never-ending.
-(I am specifically not taking Mac OS here since it is an out of the world Operating System for managing networks here, which gets far more complex as you get in deep.).
-And let me tell that I too was a Windows Server Administrator when I started since that was the easiest to get started with.
+(I am specifically not taking Mac OS here since it is an out of world Operating System for managing networks here, which gets far more complex as you get in deep.).
+And let me tell you that I, too, was a Windows Server Administrator when I started since that was the easiest to get started with.

-But along the road things changed and it became hard.
+But along the road, things changed, and it became hard.
 I was later introduced to Linux, and it went complete bonkers to me.
 But as I learned, I realized the differences, and that’s what I am here to tell you about.
-Also, we will be taking a look at configuring Linux Network environment as that is a must for aspiring L5 Administrators, Security Engineers, and Hackers.
+Also, we will be taking a look at configuring the Linux Network environment as that is a must for aspiring L5 Administrators, Security Engineers, and Hackers.

 The article on Configuring Linux Network learning is structured as below

 - Windows Server